NicHub/stewart-platform-esp32/doc/hexapod-kinematics.md

 $$

+<div style="page-break-before:always;"></div>

-## Projection of the rod sphere onto the arm plane
+## Projection of the rod sphere on the arm plane

+<p style="color:red">The calculation below works when point B is between P' and R. It doesn’t work when P' is between B and R.</p>

 $P$ is the projection of $P_i$ on the $xy$ plane.